 Amanda: No, actually.
 Inbound marketing is the exact opposite.
 That's interruptive marketing.
 They literally interrupt you.
 So annoying, right?

 Dad: Yes.
 I'm surprised they're not interrupting us right now.

 Amanda: Well, in my job, I create marketing that doesn't interrupt what people are doing.
 In fact, I create content that people are actively looking for, because it's helpful, entertaining, or informative.
-Instead of a telemarketer was calling to sell you spoons, I create stuff that someone looking for information about spoons might be searching for on the internet.
+Instead of a telemarketer who is calling to sell you spoons, I create stuff that someone looking for information about spoons might be searching for on the internet.